gigascience/gigadb-website/.github/pull_request_template.md

 This is a pull request for the following functionalities:

-* Functionality 1
+* Describe functionality 1
-* Functionality 2
+* Describe functionality 2
 * *Etc.*

-## How to test new functionalities
+## How to test?

-Describe how the new functionalities can be tested by reviewers
+Describe how the new functionalities can be tested by PR reviewers

-## How functionalities have been implemented
+## How have functionalities been implemented?

-Describe how the proposed new functionalities have been implemented by the changed code in a systematic manner
+Describe how the new functionalities have been implemented by the changed code at a high level

-## Issues with implementation
+## Any issues with implementation?

 Describe any problems with your implementation

-## Automated tests for new functionalities
+## Any changes to automated tests?

 Describe any automated tests that have been developed for the new functionalities

-## Changes to documentation
+## Any changes to documentation?

 Describe changes to the documentation

-## Technical debt repayment
+## Any technical debt repayment?

-Describe changes to code that repays technical debt
+Describe changes to code that repays any technical debt

-## Improvements to CI/CD pipeline
+## Any improvements to CI/CD pipeline?

 Describe any improvements to the Gitlab pipeline